 The country has an academic stature that is quite renowned across the world.
 Primary and secondary education is compulsory for all its citizens.
 This is one of the reasons why New Zealand has an envious adult literacy rate of ninety-nine percent.
 Over half of its population hold a tertiary qualification.
 The OECD’s Programme for International Student Assessment ranks New Zealand’s education system as the seventh best in the world.

 Education costs less in New Zealand than in most European countries, and in the United States.
 There are programmes and courses in which the funding is provided by the education ministry of the country.
 The student life in New Zealand is simply amazing!
 An international student is likely to find many like him or her, and thus will meet a lot of new people.
-Studying in New Zealand provides the opportunity to know and understand many new cultures.
+Study in New Zealand provides the opportunity to know and understand many new cultures.
 This in turn helps students to come out of their comfort zones, and get prepared to face the real, professional world.
 Top class sports facilities are available to students.
 Additionally, there are a number of student associations that help international students to smoothly settle down in the new and unknown country.

 An international student can easily get a part time job while he or she studies in New Zealand.
 This helps immensely in paying the living expenses.
 Also, the experience that a student gains while studying in that country helps a lot in the professional life later.
 New Zealand offers its students the opportunities to balance studies with the academic obligations, ensuring an all-round development.

 Whether a student pursues a graduate programme, or a Masters or any other post-graduate degree programmes from New Zealand, the country will offer him or her the chance to work after graduation.
 Students can work in that country and apply for a temporary residence, after completing their education.
 The government even allows international students to start their own companies after they complete their studies.
-So whether it is about working while studying, or working after completing courses, New Zealand simply is simply the best option for international students.
+So whether it is about working while studying, or working after completing courses, Study in New Zealand simply is simply the best option for international students.

 New Zealand is an island country in the southwest Pacific Ocean.
 The country consists of two main landmasses- the North Island and the South Island.
 In addition, there are six hundred small islands.
 New Zealand is situated one and a half thousand kilometres east of Australia, across the Tasman sea.
 It is roughly a thousand kilometres on the south of Fiji, New Caledonia and Tonga.
 The country has a distinct biodiversity of animal, fungal and plant life.
 The capital of New Zealand is Wellington, but its most populous city is Auckland.